Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 as Python puts a tremendous load on the file system.
 More about that later in this course.

 Some users also report some success in running [Julia](https://julialang.org/).
 We don't have full support though and have to depend on binaries as provided by [julialang.org](https://julialang.org/downloads/).
-The AMD GPUs are not yet fully supported by Julia.

-It is important to realise that there is no CUDA on AMD GPUs and there will never be as this is a proprietary technology that other vendors cannot implement.
+It is important to realise that there is **no CUDA on AMD GPUs** and there will never be as this is a proprietary technology that other vendors cannot implement.
 The visualisation nodes in LUMI have NVIDIA rendering GPUs but these nodes are meant for visualisation and not for compute.